History of Korea: Foreign relationships

 Korea dealt with a pair of Japanese invasions from 1592 to 1598 (Imjin War or the Seven Years' War).
 Prior to the war, Korea sent two ambassadors to scout for signs of Japan's intentions of invading Korea.
 However, they came back with two different reports, and while the politicians split into sides, few proactive measures were taken.

 This conflict brought prominence to Admiral Yi Sun-sin as he contributed to eventually repelling the Japanese forces with the innovative use of his turtle ship, a massive, yet swift, ramming/cannon ship fitted with iron spikes.
-The use of the hwacha was also highly effective in repelling the Japanese invaders from the land.
+The use of the hwacha (a rocket-launched arrow battery) was also highly effective in repelling the Japanese invaders from the land.

 Subsequently, Korea was invaded in 1627 and again in 1636 by the Manchus, who went on to conquer China and establish the Qing dynasty, after which the Joseon dynasty recognized Qing suzerainty.
 Though Joseon respected its traditional tributary position to China, there was persistent loyalty for the perished Ming China and disdain for the Manchus, who were regarded as barbarians.

 During the 19th century, Joseon tried to control foreign influence by closing its borders to all nations.
-In 1853 the USS South America, an American gunboat, visited Busan for 10 days and had amiable contact with local officials.
+In 1853 the American whaleship South America visited Busan for 10 days and had amiable contact with local officials.
 Several Americans shipwrecked on Korea in 1855 and 1865 were also treated well and sent to China for repatriation.
 The Joseon court was aware of the foreign invasions and treaties involving Qing China, as well as the First and Second Opium Wars, and followed a cautious policy of slow exchange with the West.

 In 1866, reacting to greater numbers of Korean converts to Catholicism despite several waves of persecutions, the Joseon court clamped down on them, massacring French Catholic missionaries and Korean converts alike.
 In response France invaded and occupied portions of Ganghwa Island.
 The French army occupied Ganghwa Island, an island near Seoul, and tried to advance to Seoul, but failed due to strong resistance from the Korean army, and then withdrew from the island.

-The General Sherman, an American-owned armed merchant marine sidewheel schooner, attempted to open Korea to trade in 1866.
-After an initial miscommunication, the ship sailed upriver and became stranded near Pyongyang.
-After being ordered to leave by the Korean officials, the American crewmen killed four Korean inhabitants, kidnapped a military officer and engaged in sporadic fighting that continued for four days.
-After two efforts to destroy the ship failed, she was finally set aflame by Korean fireships laden with explosives.